kragen/dercuano/intro.md

 waive all rights associated with it to the maximum extent possible under applicable law.
 Where applicable, I abandon its copyright to the public domain.
 I wrote and published Dercuano in Argentina.

+The exception to the above public-domain dedication is the ET Book font family used, licensed under [the X11 license](liabilities/LICENSE.ETBook).
+This doesn’t impede you from redistributing or modifying Dercuano but does prohibit you from removing the font’s copyright notice and license (unless you also remove the font).